Middle Eastern Sesame Crackers to Liven Up a Dip

 - In a saucepan beat the butter with an electric whisk, and mix in in the sesame seeds and coriander until they have mixed in evenly, melt gently over a low heat.

-- Split the pitta open to make two oval sheets and cut each sheet into about eight triangles – bit messy this, don’t worry if not all the pitta splits easily.
+- Then, you can, if you want, split the pitta open to make two oval sheets and cut each sheet into about eight triangles – bit messy this, don’t worry if not all the pitta splits easily.
+Otherwise simply cut into triangles.

 Music to listen to